Bowed Legs in Babies – Causes, Diagnosis and Treatment

 3. Ensure He Eats the Right Foods

-Resolving diet and nutrition issues like a vitamin D deficiency can increase the chances of your child’s bowed legs straightening out.
+Resolving diet and nutrition issues like vitamin D deficiency can increase the chances of your child’s bowed legs straightening out.

 4. Keep Up the Doctor’s Appointments

-Take your child to the specialist and don’t miss the appointments!
+Take your child to the specialist, and don’t miss the appointments!

 5. Speak Positively